 The laparoscopic sleeve gastrectomy procedure is a minimally invasive surgery to remove nearly two thirds of the stomach, thereby restricting caloric intake.
 (The remaining portion of the stomach resembles a sleeve – hence the name.)
 By removing this portion of the stomach, the hunger-inducing hormone Ghrelin is also reduced.
 This combination allows patients on average to lose 60% of their excess body weight.
 It is less invasive than the gastric bypass procedure, which re-routes the path the intestines take from the stomach.

-As part of Dominican’s surgical weight loss program, the sleeve gastrectomy procedure is a comprehensive 6-month process that begins long before surgery.
+As part of Dominican’s surgical weight loss program, the sleeve gastrectomy procedure is a comprehensive 6-month process that includes support before and after surgery.

-“I have to see that patients are understanding the whole process.
-If not, I don’t approve the surgery,” said Dr. Paul Nguyen, a general surgeon with Surgical Associates of Monterey Bay, who performs the sleeve gastrectomy procedure.
-“I want weight loss patients to commit to the whole program.”
+In order to qualify for surgery, patients must commit to the entire program, said Dr. Paul Nguyen, a general surgeon with Surgical Associates of Monterey Bay, who performs the sleeve gastrectomy procedure.

 Prior to Surgery